Jeshibu/Playnite-wiki/Known-Issues.md

 Apps known to cause issues:
 - `RivaTuner` and its derivatives like MSI Afterburner, EVGA Precision etc.
-- `Nahimic Service`, generally causes issues to a lot of apps and games
+- `Nahimic Service`, generally causes issues to a lot of apps and games including Playnite.

 ### Web view fails to initialize on Windows 7